National Museum Belgrade – Serbian Medieval Art

 The Mother of God with Christ and the Saints – Jovan Četirević Grabovan (1784)

 There is also a small collection of the 18th century religious paintings.
-I’ve included some of these paintings in this post, so that you can get an idea of this area of the Serbian art too.
+I’ve included some of these paintings in this post, so that you can also get an idea of this segment of the Serbian art.

 National Museum Belgrade